0xPolygonMiden/miden-node/docs/external/src/network-operator/validator.md

 The command writes one ticket per genesis validator.
 Each ticket contains the board's Iroh address, a shared read-only document capability, and permission to upload only to that participant's slots.
 It contains no private DKG share.
-Send each file to its validator through the authenticated bootstrap channel.
+Send each file to its validator through the authenticated bootstrap channel, and keep it private.
+A ticket holder can stop the ceremony by uploading a conflicting value to that participant's slot.
 Keep the board running until every validator reports ceremony completion, then stop it with Ctrl-C.

 Each validator then runs the full ceremony with its own signing key and private work directory: